jjbemel/DiffusionPlotter/README.md

 # DiffusionPlotter v0.8.5
 Latest release: 03/21/22

-Reads photos being injected with blue dye over time to plot the distance of diffusion
+Reads a timed sequence of photos to plot color concentration over distance to map diffusion

 ### Requires:
 - Fiji in working directory